 serve command to start a web server:

 Visit that address (in the screenshot above, it's http://localhost:5000, but it may be different on your machine) to see a very simple starting point:

 index.html file, either through the Glitch web editor or - if you're using the local server - your favorite code editor.

-The following section will add the <model-viewer> library to your page.
-Paste this at the end of
+The following section adds the <model-viewer> library to your page.
+Paste the following code at the end of

 <!-- 💁 Include both scripts below to support all browsers! --> <!-- Loads <model-viewer> for modern browsers: --> <script type="module" src="https://unpkg.com/@google/model-viewer/dist/model-viewer.js"> </script> <!-- Loads <model-viewer> for old browsers like IE11: --> <script nomodule src="https://unpkg.com/@google/model-viewer/dist/model-viewer-legacy.js"> </script>